tetzank/coat/README.md

 With the metadata in place, COAT creates wrapper types automatically for pointers to such a data structure.
 The wrapper allows read and write access to all member variables.
+In the following code snippet, we read and copy the value with `get_value<memberindex>` where `memberindex` is an enum entry which was created by the macros as well.

 ```C++
 // function signature, taking pointer to my_vector and returning size